michaelcpuckett/sw-app-router/README.md

 The `app-router` script generates the route and static files configuration required by the service worker.
-It scans the app directory for pages and the dist directory for static files.
+It scans the app directory for pages and the public directory for static files.

 ## Usage